 Prevention and Oral Health Advice

-Maintain a Consistent Oral Hygiene Routine.
 Brushing your teeth twice daily with a fluoride toothpaste and cleaning between your teeth with interdental brushes or floss helps to remove plaque and bacteria before they can cause decay.
+Paying attention to your technique and reaching all surfaces of your teeth is just as important as frequency.

-Protect Your Teeth During Physical Activity.
-Wearing a properly fitted mouthguard can help protect your teeth from trauma that could damage the pulp.
+If you participate in contact sports or activities with a risk of facial injury, wearing a properly fitted mouthguard can help protect your teeth from trauma that could damage the pulp.

-Limit Sugary and Acidic Foods and Drinks.
 Frequent consumption of sugary or acidic foods and drinks contributes to enamel erosion and tooth decay.
+Moderating your intake and rinsing your mouth with water after consuming such items can help protect your teeth.

 Key Points to Remember

-• Dental pulp infection symptoms can include persistent toothache, prolonged sensitivity to temperature, pain when biting, gum swelling, and tooth discolouration
+- Dental pulp infection symptoms can include persistent toothache, prolonged sensitivity to temperature, pain when biting, gum swelling, and tooth discolouration.

-• The dental pulp is the soft tissue at the centre of a tooth containing nerves and blood vessels, making infections in this area particularly uncomfortable
+- The dental pulp is the soft tissue at the centre of a tooth containing nerves and blood vessels, making infections in this area particularly uncomfortable.

-• Pulpitis may be reversible or irreversible, and only a clinical examination can determine the extent of pulp damage
+- Pulpitis may be reversible or irreversible, and only a clinical examination can determine the extent of pulp damage.

-• Common causes include untreated decay, dental trauma, cracked teeth, and advanced gum disease
+- Common causes include untreated decay, dental trauma, cracked teeth, and advanced gum disease.

-• Early professional assessment may help prevent complications and improve treatment outcomes
+- Early professional assessment may help prevent complications and improve treatment outcomes.

-• Good oral hygiene, regular dental visits, and prompt attention to dental problems can help reduce the risk of pulp infections
+- Good oral hygiene, regular dental visits, and prompt attention to dental problems can help reduce the risk of pulp infections.

 Frequently Asked Questions